-PHYSICAL STATE: APPEARANCE: ROUTES OF EXPOSURE: LIGHT YELLOW VISCOUS LIQUID.
-The substance can be absorbed into the body by inhalation of its aerosol, through PHYSICAL DANGERS: the skin and by ingestion.
-I INHALATION RISK: M P CHEMICAL DANGERS: The substance decomposes in a fire A harmful contamination of the air will be reached rather slowly on evaporation of 0 producing irritating and toxic gases. this substance at 20° C. R T A OCCUPATIONAL EXPOSURE EFFECTS OF SHORT-TERM A N LIMITS (OELs): TLV: ppm, 0.5 mg/m 3 (skin) (ACGIH EXPOSURE: The substance irritates the eyes (see T 1991-1992).
-Notes).
-D EFFECTS OR LONG-TERM OR A T REPEATED EXPOSURE: Repeated or prolonged contact with skin Â may cause dermatitis chloracne.
+I M P O R T A N D A T A PHYSICAL STATE: APPEARANCE: LIGHT YELLOW VISCOUS LIQUID.
+PHYSICAL DANGERS: CHEMICAL DANGERS: be The substance decomposes in a fire producing irritating and toxic gases.
+T OCCUPATIONAL EXPOSURE TERM LIMITS (OELs): TLV: ppm, 0.5 mg/m 3 (skin) (ACGIH (see 1991-1992).
+ROUTES OF EXPOSURE: The substance can be absorbed into the body by inhalation of its aerosol, through the skin and by ingestion.
+INHALATION RISK: A harmful contamination of the air will reached rather slowly on evaporation of this substance at 20°C. EFFECTS OF SHORT- EXPOSURE: The substance irritates the eyes Notes).
+EFFECTS OR LONG-TERM OR REPEATED EXPOSURE: Repeated or prolonged contact with skin may cause dermatitis chloracne.
 The substance may have effects on the liver.
 Animal tests show that this substance possibly causes toxic effects upon human reproduction.
-PHYSICAL Relative density (water $= 1$): 1.5 Vapor pressure, Pa at 25°C: 0.01 PROPERTIES Solubility in water: none Octanol/water partition coefficient as log POW: 6.30 (estimated) ENVIRONMENTAL DATA water organisms.
-It is strongly advised not environment. to let the chemical enter into the NOTES s state (pour point) at 10°C. Distillation range: 365 other than the chloracne and liver effects may be ······································ Transport Emergency Card: TEC (R)-914 ADDITIONAL INFORMATI ION ICSC: 0939 POLYCHLORINATED BIPH © IPCS, CE Neither the CEC or the IPCS nor any person actin g on behalf of the CEC or the IPCS is 220112 responsible for the use which might be made of th collective views of the IPCS Peer Review Commi detailed requirements included in national legislat compliance of the cards with the relevant legislation
+PHYSICAL PROPERTIES Relative density (water = 1): 1.5 Solubility in water: none log Vapor pressure, Pa at 25°C: 0.01 Octanol/water partition coefficient as ENVIRONMENTA DATA L In the food chain important to humans, bio in water organisms.
+It is strongly advised r environment.
+NOTES bus state (pour point) at 10°C. Distillation range: 365 ns other than the chloracne and liver effects may be ADDITIONAL INFORMATIO DN ICSC: 0939 POLYCHLORINATED BIPHI © IPCS, CEC IMPORTANT LEGAL NOTICE:Neither the CEC or the IPCS nor any person acting on behalf of the CEC or the IPCS is responsible for the use which might be made of this information.
+This card contains the collective views of the IPCS Peer Review Committee and may not reflect in all cases all the detailed requirements included in national legislation on the subject.
+The use should verify compliance of the cards with the relevant legislation in the country of use.